 So, to get away from that, I decided to do an MBA on a whim.

 Again through a stroke of luck, during the placement season in the final year, I got hired at a company in their Finance Treasury Department.
-In those days, Funds like DSP, Alliance, Birla, ICICI Prudential were there and we used to invest our Treasury money into those funds.
+In those days, Funds like DSP, Alliance, Birla, and ICICI Prudential were there and we used to invest our Treasury money into those funds.

 Again, by luck, I got to know that a CEO of one of these asset management companies was looking to hire people for a certain role and I went ahead with it.
 I took up the role because their office was more glamorous than my previous office and the salary was Rs.
 2000 more than what I was earning.
 So, I joined ICICI Prudential Asset Management as a junior in the sales team.